-The Community Foundation's assets that are exposed to credit risk consist primarily of cash and cash equivalents, investments, contributions receivable, notes receivable, and charitable remainder trusts receivable.
+The Community Foundation's assets that are exposed to credit risk consist primarily of cash and cash equivalents, investments, contributions receivable, pledge receivable, notes receivable, and charitable remainder trusts receivable.
 Cash and cash equivalents are maintained at financial institutions and, at times, balances may exceed federally insured limits.
 The Community Foundation has never experienced any losses related to these balances.
-Amounts on deposit in excess of federally insured limits at March 31, 2022 approximate \$54 million.
+Amounts on deposit in excess of federally insured limits at March 31, 2023 approximate \$36.9 million.
 Investment securities are exposed to various risks such as interest rate, market, and credit risks.
 The Community Foundation's charitable remainder trusts receivable are due from donor trusts that hold investments that are subject to the same types of investment risks.
-Due to the level of risk associated with certain investments securities, it is at least reasonably possible that changes in the values of investment securities will occur in the near term and that such changes could materially affect the investment and charitable remainder trusts receivable balances and the amounts reported in the statement of financial position.
+Due to the level of risk associated with certain investments securities, it is at least reasonably possible that changes in the values of investment securities will occur in the near term and that such changes could materially affect the investment of financial position.
 The Community Foundation's pledges, contributions, and notes receivable balances consist primarily of amounts due from individuals and corporations.
 Historically, The Community Foundation has not experienced significant losses related to the notes and pledges receivable balances and, therefore, believes that the credit risk related to them is minimal.